neverlosecc/source2gen/README.md

 - sort template classes below their template types
 - detect indirect dependency cycles
 - add includes to modules of template arguments

-TOOD:

 - rename template arguments to use fully qualified names
 - add includes for template arguments (add decompose_type() and use that in many places?)

+TOOD:

+- se why the sdk doesn't compile

 # Source2Gen